pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 ### **High Level Description**

 By the current multiprocessing pipeline, a single level of workers is used.
-The main process sends _prefetch_factor_ batches to each worker, by the worker's index_queue.
+The main process sends _prefetch_factor_ batches to each worker, by index_queue.
 Each worker prepares one batch at a time, and sends it back to the main process by _worker_result_queue_.
 After a batch is retrieved by the main process, another batch is sent to the appropriate worker.